hivdb/chiro-cms/resources/covid-review.md

 ![EC50 Distribution of RdRP Compounds](covid-review-figs/rdrp-compounds-ec50.png#!width=35rem)

 Coronavirus RNA polymerization is more complex than that of other viruses.
 First, coronaviruses contain a 3’-to-5’ __exoribonuclease (ExoN; nsp14)__ which is required for replication fidelity[^Minskaia06].
-ExoN is responsible for the intrinsic resistance of coronavirus species to ribavirin and several other nucleoside analogs [^10.1371/journal.ppat.1003565][^10.1073/pnas.1718806115].
-Second, coronavirus genomes are three times larger than most other RNA genomes and thus require increased processivity which may explains the RdRp (nsp12) requirement for two accessory proteins (nsp7 and nsp8).
+ExoN is responsible for the intrinsic resistance of coronavirus species to ribavirin and several other nucleoside analogs [^Smith13][^Ferron18].
+Second, coronavirus genomes are three times larger than most other RNA genomes and thus require increased processivity which may explain the RdRp (nsp12) requirement for two accessory proteins (nsp7 and nsp8).
 Third, the coronavirus RdRp is required for transcribing multiple subgenomic mRNAs in addition to copying the full virus genome.
 3D structures of the nsp12-nsp7-nsp8 complex of SARS-CoV [^10.1038/s41467-019-10280-3] and SARS-CoV-2 [^10.1016/j.cell.2020.05.034][^10.1126/science.abb7498][^10.1126/science.abc1560][^10.1038/s41586-020-2368-8] have been solved by cryo-EM.

 ### Remdesivir